logo

 • Integrations with AWS: If you are utilizing only AWS tools across infrastructure, it might make sense to use AWS-native integrations of Secrets Manager.
 A common exception from this is CI/CD tooling.

-4. Building In-House Secret Management Tools
+4. Building In-House Secrets Management Tools

 In the realm of secrets management, organizations often face the decision of choosing between off-the-shelf solutions like Infisical or Vault and developing an in-house secrets management platform tailored to their specific needs.
 In the past decade, organizations like Lyft, Pinterest, and Segment have committed to building out their own solutions.
 While this option can offer high customization, it comes with its own set of challenges and considerations.